-Four routes of infection with ASFV are recognized in suids:
+Four routes of infection with ASFV are recognized:

-- (i) Contact between sick and healthy animals, - (ii) ingestion of infected meat, - (iii) tick bites or bites from other vectors, - (iv) fomites24, 68.
+- (i) contact between sick and healthy animals, - (ii) ingestion of infected meat, - (iii) tick bites or bites from other vectors, - (iv) fomites24, 68.

-The relative importance of each route varies, depending amongst others on the host species involved.
-The infective doses are quite high for ASF75.
-People contribute to the spread of ASFV by the movement of pigs and pork-products^{73, 75}.
+The routes and their relative importance vary, depending amongst others on the host species involved.
+For example, direct contact is relevant for pigs and wild boar, but not warthogs.
+People contribute to the spread of ASFV by the movement of infected pigs and wild boar and pork-products^{73, 75}.